foxygoat/k3sinst/README.md

 `adm` group.
 Add yourself to the `adm` group if you want to run Kubernetes commands as a regular user.

+### Reinstalling

+For continuity through an uninstall and install (re-installation) some secrets may need to be preserved.
+Before running `make uninstall` you can run `make save-secrets` which will pull secrets from the cluster and put it in the manifest directory ready to be installed in the next cluster.

+The secrets are left unencrypted in the filesystem, so when you are done re-installing the cluster, run `make clean-secrets` to remove them.

+The full re-install sequence would be (if you install metallb):

+    make save-secrets
+    make uninstall
+    make install
+    make deploy-metallb-secret
+    make deploy
+    make clean-secrets

+If you don't install metallb:
+    make save-secrets
+    make uninstall
+    make install
+    make deploy-sealed-secrets deploy-cert-manager deploy-traefik
+    make clean-secrets

+At this stage, the only secrets saved are the sealed-secrets sealing keys.
+Usually all other secrets are sealed with sealed-secrets, so this should be all that needs to be preserved in order to reload existing sealed secrets.

 ## Service Deployment

 ### Installing Tools